 There is also a non-symmetrical version of this formula that can easily be derived from the cross law.

 In general, this is one the hardest formulas to wrap your mind around.
-Since we are so used to lengths being additive, this is may be confusing at first.
+Since we are so used to lengths being additive, this may be confusing at first.

-Applying the laws in real life
+Applying these laws in real life

 I want to remind you here that I am not a mathematician.
 My goal is to derive formulas that are useful in the domain that is the core theme if this website: 3D computer vision.